runners-sh/website/README.md

 This project uses the [`mask` command runner](https://github.com/jacobdeichert/mask).
 You can install it from the AUR or crates.io.
 Refer to [`maskfile.md`](maskfile.md) for manual installation instructions.

 To initialize the environment, run `mask init`.
 This sets up a python venv and installs the required packages.
+Don't forget to `source .venv/bin/activate` afterwards!

 ### Nix (flakes)